Conflict Theory explained: the definition, assumptions and an example

 Conflict Theory: this article explains Conflict Theory in a practical way.
-Next to the definition, this article also reflects some assumptions and two practical examples to explain this theory.
-After reading it you will understand the basics of this sociology theory.
+Next to the definition and information about its origin, this article also considers the assumptions in this theory, and two practical examples to explain this theory.
+After reading it you will understand the basics of this powerful sociology theory, which is very much relevant today.
 Enjoy reading!

 What is the Conflict Theory?